My rescued cockatiel runs my life, and I'm a volunteer at a wildlife rehabilitation center.

 . . . and so on and so on.
 I even encountered one individual who seemed to think keeping pet or caged birds was doing pure evil.

 Perhaps our ancestors should have admired the birds from a distance and left them in the wild.
-However, they brought them into their homes and bred and raised them, and in doing so, took away their ability to survive in the wild.
+However, they brought them into their homes and bred and raised them—and, in doing so, they took away their ability to survive in the wild.
 Now we are responsible for keeping these birds safe.